Xylambda/toydiff/README.md

 * The `forward` method must contain the implementation of the operation, and the output must be wrapped in a Tensor Class.
-The parameters `parents` and `track_gradient` should be filled with the ones provide by the base class, and the parameter `is_leaf` must be set to True, since the output tensor is not a leaf node of the graph.
+The parameters `parents` and `track_gradient` should be filled with the ones provide by the base class, and the parameter `is_leaf` must be set to False, since the output tensor is not a leaf node of the graph.

 * The `backward` pass implemets the gradient calculation for the operands